federatedplatforms/Docker-BDI-Node/README.md

 ## Registration to the Network

-> **Important**: you don't need to run this step if the node is already registered to the network - for instance, if you already registered it and now you are restarting the node.
+> **Important**: you don't need to run this step if the node is already registered to the network - for instance, if you already registered it, and now you are restarting the node.

 After configuring your node identity, you can register your node: